Ulviyya-R/HW-2703Pronia-Basket/README.md

 ## HW-2703Pronia-Basket

-- Please note in advance that the cart logic only works for products on the store page.
+- Please note in advance that the cart logic only works for products on the Shop page.